Best in industry personal trainer insurance

-Specifically designed to meet the unique needs of a U.S. based personal training, exercise, aerobic or yoga/pilates instructor directly supervising an individual or group engaged in fitness and exercise activities
+Specifically designed to meet the unique needs of a U.S. based personal trainers, exercise, aerobic or yoga/pilates instructors directly supervising an individual or group engaged in fitness and exercise activities.

 Pay as low as $194 for a rock-solid $1,000,000 Liability Limit that does not require you to join another expensive association and receive your Certificates of Insurance IMMEDIATELY.